 After the new moon, portion of Earth's satellite that is illuminate by sunlight grows steadily.
 This is the waxing portion of the cycle, and it continues unto the moon is full.
 During the waxing phase, the moon is visible in the sky after sunrise and before sunset.

-The Moon travels eastward in the sky, and a few days after the new moon we can see a slight edge, or crescent, of the Moon lit by the Sun.
-The common term for this phase is "waxing crescent."
-Waxing means it is growing larger or fuller.
+Waxing Crescent -- The moon travels eastward in the sky, and a few days after the new moon we can see a slight edge, or crescent, lit by the sun.

-The first quarter moon is the term used to describe a waxing moon that is exactly half-lit.
-The Moon is now one fourth of the way through its lunar cycle.
+First Quarter -- The first quarter moon is the term used to describe a waxing moon that is exactly half-lit.
+The moon is now one fourth of the way through its lunar cycle.

-At the full moon, the Moon's face is completely bright and we see an entire circle in the sky.
+At the full moon, the moon's face is completely bright and we see an entire circle in the sky.
 During this part of the cycle, the full moon rises at almost the very same time the sun is setting.
 When the moon is exactly full, it rises at the very moment that the sun sets in the western sky.

-The third quarter moon phase is when the Moon is once again half-lit.
-However, this time the left side of the Moon is illuminated instead of the right as it was at first quarter.
+Third Quarter -- During this phase, the moon is once again half-lit.
+However, this time its left side is illuminated instead of the right as it was at first quarter.
 The moon is now three fourths of the way through its cycle.